5afe/safe-core-protocol-specs/modules/README.md

     else use default validation flow
         SignatureValidatorManager->>SignatureValidatorManager: Decode data and extract signatures
-        SignatureValidatorManager->>SignatureValidatorManager: Load DefaultSignatureValidator
-        SignatureValidatorManager->>RegistryContract: Check if Signature Validator contract is listed and not flagged RegistryContract-->>SignatureValidatorManager: Return result
         SignatureValidatorManager->>SignatureValidatorHooks: Execute preValidationHook(...) if enabled
-        SignatureValidatorManager->>DefaultSignatureValidator: Check if given signature is valid.
-(DefaultSignatureValidator should not call account's isValidSignature(...) function)
+        SignatureValidatorManager->>Account: Check if given signature is valid. (call should be other than account's isValidSignature(...) function)
-        DefaultSignatureValidator-->>SignatureValidatorManager: Ok
+        Account-->>SignatureValidatorManager: Ok
-        SignatureValidatorManager->>SignatureValidatorHooks: Execute preValidationHook(...) if enabled
     end
     SignatureValidatorManager->>SignatureValidatorHooks: Execute postValidationHook(...) if enabled
 	SignatureValidatorManager-->>ExternalContract: Return signature validation result
     Account-->>ExternalContract: Return signature validation result
 ```

-The above sequence diagram only covers a flow when the signature validator contract and hooks are set, and the transaction executes successfully.
+The above sequence diagram only covers a flow when the transaction executes successfully.
 The possible cases for a transaction to revert are:
 - No Signature validator contract is set for the domain
 - Invalid message hash